 Reasons for variation in CAT exam across years:

 - There is no way to know the actual difficulty level unless a lot of data is tested (which basically means the exam is conducted).
-Every examiner tries to set a balanced test, but his/her understanding of the difficulty level can be biased or incomplete.
+Every examiner tries to set a balanced test.
+But his/her understanding of the difficulty level can be biased or incomplete.
 That is because they know the right answer while creating the question.
 This error of judgment can cause a section to be far easier or tougher than normal.
 It can also affect other things such as question types, length of passages or the level of language thereof.

 - External factors such as COVID that caused CAT-2020 & CAT-2021 to be 2-hour tests instead of the standard 3 hours.
+CAT-2022 also continued this trend.
 Such factors can also come into play once in a while.
 Even though these are likely to have been exceptions, we do not know what the situation may be later this year.
 They might just feel that “well, it saves a day, decreases logistics and still gives us the filters we need – so, why not keep it like this.”

 - There are always some random factors at play.
 For example, there have been instances of a particular question type not appearing in CAT for over a decade before making a sudden appearance again, much to the surprise of most.
 Similarly, the balance between DI and LR in the DILR section tends to vary across years.